 The campaign reportedly achieved a reach of 6 million in the UK alone within the first 2 months, over 849K views, 84K engagements, and 14.3K Instagram follows.
 Campaign sentiment was recorded at 98.8% positive.

-21. Burberry Cat Lashes Pinterest Campaign
+21. Burberry Cat Lashes on Pinterest

 Declining sales meant that Burberry had to look for innovative ways to market their new product, Cat Lashes mascara.
 They turned to Pinterest in partnership with Sephora, hoping to tap into its huge market of users.
 The concept they came up with was to create personalized boards for its users, where they could upload and save pictures of them doing product tutorials and offering tips.

 Each pin would then get advertised as a promoted pin that would redirect viewers to where they could purchase the Cat Lashes product.
-This campaign is again a fantastic example of why user engagement is a powerful way to generate brand visibility and increase sales.

 The results were simply staggering.
 More than 30,000 personalized boards were created, generating over 1 million pins.
 The 5000 samples offered as incentives for pinners were lapped up within the first 5 days of the campaign.